Start9Labs/docs/src/service-guides/jellyfin/other-apps.md

 1. On your Apple TV, go to Settings > General > Profiles.

-2. Choose "Add Profile" and enter your URL: `http://[YOUR IP]/static/local-root-ca.crt`
+2. Choose "Add Profile" and enter your URL: `http://[YOUR SERVER IP]/static/local-root-ca.crt`

 3. Complete the prompts to install the certificate.